pfroud/bike-prices/README.md

 An input entry begins with a header, which has the name of the model, a space, and the number of versions for that model.
 For example, `Specialized_Diverge 7`.

-Following the header are lines for version names, version costs, and version materials.
+Following the header are lines for version names, version prices, and version materials.

-For example, if a model has 7 versions, there are seven lines with one name on each line, then seven lines with one cost on each line, etc.
+For example, if a model has 7 versions, there are seven lines with one name on each line, then seven lines with one price on each line, etc.

 One blank line separates input entries.